choshina/coverage-confidence/README.md

 0 100
 controlpoints 1
 3
+base 1                 #weight function parameter.You can test many: write them in the following multiple lines, and write how many lines in this line.
+30
-base 1                 #weight function, you can indicate many 30 bound 5                #size of test suites, you can indicate many 400
+bound 5                #size of test suites.
+You can test many: similarly to "base" 400
 800
 1200